 We are a not-for-profit organisation that currently trains and engages more than 20 people in meaningful work opportunities through our two businesses: Espresso Train Café & Catering and NCEC Parks & Maintenance.
 The people we support have struggled to find their place in the current economic structure.
 They’re keen to work, but due to the pace they learn at, employers are often unwilling to support them.

-The Nundah Co-op was thrilled to be named Australia’s best small social enterprise in 2015 and has been either a finalist or winner if every year of the awards.
+The Nundah Co-op was thrilled to be named Australia’s best social enterprise in 2015 and has been a finalist or winner if every year of the awards.